buggyrace/buggy-race-about/docs/customising/env.md

 Unlike changes made through the web interface, any changes you make to environment variables won't get noticed until you restart the race server.

+## Saving a config snapshot (for `.env`)

+{: .navigation}
+**Admin** → **Dashboard** → **System info** → **Download config snapshot**

+You can save a snapshot of the current config settings as a text file, in a format suitable for use as a `.env` file (although some editing will be required, because some sensitive data is redacted or excluded).

+This may be handy at the end of a term to archive your settings if you anticipate running the project again the following (academic?) year... because by then you won't remember all the things you did to get it working this time ;-) You can use it to help make a new installation based on this existing one by using this text file as the basis for the `.env` file.
+This is probably more useful than a dump of the current database, because that includes a lot of project information (students and texts, for example) that you won't want to carry forward into a new class, and also because there are some config settings that aren't in the database.

+{: .warning}
+The config snapshot is a convenience utility that helps you archive a working config now — it's not an alternative to proper set-up.
+Remember that you _must_ edit the file before deploying it as a `.env` file.
+For example, passwords are redacted (database connections using passwords will fail), and timestamps should probably be removed.
+Removing declarations from the `.env` file is usually safe because missing entries will fall back to sensible default values (which may be "nothing").

 ---
 * Previous: [Set-up phase](setup-phase)
 * Next: [Authorisation config](auth)